ubclaunchpad/LP-website/handbook/strategy/objectives.md

 ## 2020

-- **Encourage more collaboration between developers and designers**
+- **Encourage collaboration and communication between developers and designers**
   - Every single club member participates in at least 3 discussions on GitHub (issues and pull requests)

 - **Mentorship & diversity within the club**